Community Reading Project

 Border Songs, by Various Artists

 A Way Out of Silence, by Rachel Friedman; Chronicle of Higher Education; 6/21/2013, Vol. 59 Issue 40, pB20-B20, 1p.
 A personal narrative is presented in which a college teacher discusses how she improved the participation of students by encouraging them to read Spanish language poems aloud in class.

-Death Stalks the US Border, by David Kempa; The story demonstrates how US policy in the global south is direclty impacting immigration.
+Death Stalks the US Border, by David Kempa; The story demonstrates how US policy in the global south is directly impacting immigration.
 The article received the highest literary honor from the Robert Kennedy Foundation the year it was published.

 Looking Beyond the Wall: Encountering The Humanitarian Crisis of Border Politics, by Robert Neustadt; as momentum builds for even further border militarization, the humanitarian crisis along the border with Mexico continues to divide immigrant families and claim lives.

 What We Won With Senate Immigration Bill S.744, This week, the Senate passed a landmark immigration reform bill by a 68-32 vote.
 Immigration reform is NOT yet a done deal–we now have to fight to pass immigration reform through the House of Representatives, then conference the two bills together.
 But the Senate bill–while it is a compromise full of unnecessary and overstrict border measures–is full of provisions that would substantially improve the lives of immigrants.